UMOCA offers tours for K-12 students that provide an introduction to contemporary art and dynamic conversations in the

 Through a 12-week workshop series, participants learn from visiting artistics, explore new art techniques and mediums, and development their artistic voice.
 The program culminates in a museum exhibition of their work, and is a celebration of our queer community members.
 The program provides a safe space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.

 There is no charge for accepted students to participate but space is limited.
 This opportunity is open to CURRENT High School students only.
 For more information, contact email@example.com or call 801-328-4201 x122.

-Join the Utah Museum of Contemporary Art for a unique opportunity to hone your artistry in a behind-the-scenes residency as an Artist-in-Training.
-Determine the direction of your own art-making and take advantage of the amazing resources at your disposal, such as individual studio space, a variety of materials, studio visits from working professionals, and individualized attention as you work toward your finished product.
-At the end of the week you’ll showcase your work in a special exhibit at the Museum!
-This experience will guide you as you dive into the creative process, develop your personal artistic voice and stay true to your imagination.
-Co-sponsored with Youth Education at the University of Utah.
+Join the Utah Museum of Contemporary Art for a unique opportunity to hone your artistry behind the scenes as an Artist-in-Training.
+Explore arts techniques and mediums, visit artist studios, learn about contemporary art, and make messes and mistakes along the way!
+At the end of the week, you’ll showcase your work in a special exhibit at the Museum!
+This experience will guide you as you dive into the creative process, develop your personal artistic voice, and stay true to your imagination.